Columbia, SC Slip and Fall Lawyers Guiding Victims Through Fall Injury Claims

 How Do Slip and Fall Accidents Happen?

 Slip and fall injuries can result after any type of falling accident, but some hazards are more likely to result in serious injuries than others.
 Cracked or uneven sidewalks or slick pavement in parking lots is likely to cause a fall.
-Poor lighting and poorly maintained walkways are also likely to create hazards outside.
+Inadequate lighting and poorly maintained walkways are also likely to create hazards outside.
 In the event a storm damages personal property and loose roofing materials are on the ground, gutters are broken, or views are obstructed, visitors may be put at risk.

 - Head Injuries.
 Even a minor head injury is a medical emergency.
 If you fall and hit your head, especially if you notice swelling, bleeding, or you’ve lost consciousness, you need to seek immediate treatment.
 While minor concussions are likely to clear up on their own over time, serious traumatic brain injuries can permanently alter a person’s ability to function.